Although the Christmas music genre covers a wide spectrum, there are certain sounds that tend to be used.

 “These songs are now typically played in shopping centres.
 They came as a breath of fresh air to the Christmas carol tradition with a new sound in the 80s and 90s.
 They are up-tempo, make you happy, make you want to dance and make you want to celebrate Christmas.”

-Associate Professor Askil Holm teaches in the Department of Popular Music at the Faculty of Fine Arts at UiA and is more than happy to share his own Christmas playlist on Spotify.
-Here you can find everything from songs in dialect by Alf Prøysen from the 50s and 60s via sleazy 90s hits such as Boyzvoice with ‘Let Me Be Your Father X-Mas’, to the very recent ‘En gammeldags jul (Støres julevise)’ from 2022 by Jon Niklas Rønning and Trond Hanssen.
+Associate Professor Askil Holm teaches in the Department of Popular Music at the Faculty of Fine Arts at UiA.
+In his own Christmas playlist on Spotify, you can find everything from songs in dialect by Alf Prøysen from the 50s and 60s via sleazy 90s hits such as Boyzvoice with ‘Let Me Be Your Father X-Mas’, to the very recent ‘En gammeldags jul (Støres julevise)’ from 2022 by Jon Niklas Rønning and Trond Hanssen.

 Although the range is wide, there are some common denominators.